 In 2018, celebrity heroes are dead.

 First there was Kevin Spacey, then there was Matt Lauer, Dustin Hoffman, Matt Weiner and, most recently, Aziz Ansari.
 All were towering figures of art and culture who at one point could credibly stake a claim as one of the greatest in their fields.
+They were giants.

 I was thirteen years old the first time I saw an Aziz Ansari video pop up on my YouTube feed.
 I can’t even remember what the specific joke was, but I do remember being shocked that there was someone who looked like me that was funny.
 Actually funny.
 Not funny because he made vague cultural references to being brown that were stereotypical enough for white people to understand — cough, cough Russell Peters — but funny because he understood the subtle humor inherent to everyday life and told those truths through his own personal lens.
 Whether discussing religion, women or his family, Aziz Ansari wrote comedy from the perspective of a South Asian American, not comedy about South Asian Americans.

 A hero is a representation of everything we’re too cynical or practical to believe we can possess ourselves.
 In the media especially, we throw our support behind those individuals whom supposedly practice behaviors or support ideals that we purport to be significant in our view of society.
 Whether that manifested itself in the nightly news anchors providing calm and support when the world seemed to heavy to continue its orbit, or the actors and producers who brought stories to the screen that touched us in ways we never would have imagined.
 Heroes are and do the things we never know we needed until we experience them.
 Heroes are perfect.